 All correspondence will be sent by email in the first instance.
 Please advise us if you would prefer an alternative means of communication.

-7. Details of Property Owner/s and Occupier/s

-Name and Address of the Owner/Occupiers of the land to which this application relates (where there are multiple owners or occupiers please list on a separate sheet if required)
+Details of Property Owner/s and Occupier/s: Name and Address of the Owner/Occupiers of the land to which C